Skip to main content

 Added in v1.26

-In a multi-target vector search, Weaviate searches multiple target vector spaces concurrently and combines the results.
-A multi-target vector search produce a single set of search results.
+In a multi-target vector search, Weaviate searches multiple target vector spaces concurrently.
+These results are combined using a "join strategy" to produce a single set of search results.

 There are multiple ways to specify the target vectors and query vectors, such as: